What Is Smishing?

 - Bank Impersonation: "Sparkasse: A new device has logged into your account.
 If this was not you, secure your account here: [malicious link]"

-- Fake Giveaways: "You've won a new iPhone!
+- Fake Prize Messages: "You have won a new iPhone!
 Claim your prize now: [malicious link]"

-Stay vigilant and look for these common red flags in text messages:
+Stay alert and watch for these common warning signs in text messages:

-- Suspicious Links: The link may use a URL shortener (like bit.ly) or a misspelled version of a real company's domain.
+- Suspicious Links: The link may use a URL shortener or a misspelled version of a real company's domain name.

-- Requests for Personal Info: Legitimate companies will never ask you to provide a password or credit card number via a text message link.
+- Requests for Personal Data: Legitimate companies will never ask you to enter a password or credit card number through a text message link.

-- Unexpected Messages: If you didn't order a package or don't have an account with the bank mentioned, it's a scam.
+- Messages That Make No Sense: If you did not order a package or do not have an account with the bank mentioned, it is a scam.

-If you receive a suspicious text message, don't click the link.
-Instead, copy the entire message and paste it into the CieloWeb Shield Universal Analyzer.
-Our AI will examine the link's structure and the message's content for known smishing tactics and tell you if it's safe.
+If you receive a suspicious text, do not tap the link.
+Copy the full message and paste it into the CieloWeb Shield Universal Analyzer instead.
+Our AI examines the link structure and message content for known smishing patterns and tells you within seconds whether it is safe.

 Analyze Suspicious Content →